alexjohnmartin/NodeVidServer/README.md

 You can set your video root directories by altering and adding `_loadFilesFromLocation(path)` lines in the read_modal_vids.js file, on line 9.

-### Windows vs Mac/Linux
-Don't worry, this isn't a platform rant.
-But depending on your OS you will want to alter line 30 in read_modal_vids.js - this needs to be set to the correct type of path delimited (forward or back slash) for your OS.

-For Windows it should be:
-`var splitter = '\\';`

-For Mac/Linux it should be:
-`var splitter = '/';`

-SIDE NOTE - yes, a future improvement is to alter this splitter to be dynamic, and not need manual alteration.

 ## Running

 Start the local video server form the command line using: